sinororo/Binhi/README.md

 3. Click the picture of the leaf.
 4. Now that you can see the disease of your plant, click learn more at the bottom center.
 5. You will now be on a website to know more about the disease of your plant

+If you want to view the notebook click